rdwrome/261sp23/1Scratch/Homework-Scratch.md

 ## Assignment-Scratch

-1. Read Chapter 1 "The way of the Program" in "Think Python"
+1. Read Chapters 1 & 2 in "Think Python"

 2. Implement a Scratch project with the following requirements:
 	- Use at least two sprites (please, for my sake, no cats).